DiegelD/Deep-Reinforcement-Learning-ND/README.md

  <p></p>

 ## 5) Hyper Parameter tuning & Agent Comparison
-The final chapter is devided in three parts.
-Beginning with tuning of the hyper paramters of the greedy gradient and buffer size and finnishing with the comparison of the above desrcibt agents.
+The final chapter is devided in two parts.
+Starting with the tuning of the hyper paramters of the greedy gradient declay and the buffer size change and finnishing with the comparison of the above desrcibt agents.

 ### 5.1) Hyperparameter
-#### 5.1.1 Epsilon (declay)
-The two parameters are randomly selected out of the variety of paramteres that could be modifyed.
+The two parameters are chosen, because they have a severe influence to the system.<br />
-The Greddy gradient, the greedy action represent the dilemma betwwen Exploration and  Exploitation.
+The **Greddy gradient** represent the dilemma between Exploration and  Exploitation.
 Expoloration is the right thing to, maximize the expected the expected reward on the one step, but exploration may produce the greater total reward in the long run[1].
 One strategy is, if you have many time steps ahead on which to make action selection, then it may be better to explore the nongreed actions and discover  which of them are better than the greedy action.
 Reward is lowever in the short run, during  exploration, but higher in the long run.
-This could be done by a linearly decay *eps=1.0->0.1* with a stedy declanation after every step with the equation below, for example.
+This could be done by a linearly decay *eps=1.0->0.1* with a stedy declay after every step with the equation below:

 ![equation](https://latex.codecogs.com/gif.image?\dpi{80}&space;\varepsilon&space;=&space;max(\varepsilon_{end},&space;\varepsilon&space;*\varepsilon_{decay}))

-So figure 5 shows the variety of epsilons.
-Since the goal for this challange is to find parameters that in average reach 13 bananas as fast as possible with a max horizon of 1800 episods an epsilon decay with 0.98 suites this best.
+The **buffer size** influences the hardware store design and the computional learning time.
+That means that a bigger buffer needs longer to scan the saved expirencs and to pick one of them.<br />

+#### 5.1.1 Epsilon (declay)
+So the expectation is to figure out a suitable degradation gradient that fits the project requirements.
+Therefore three values are tested, seen in image 5.
+Its seen that the  epsilon decay with 0.9975 takes the longes time to learn, that was also expected.
+Between eps 0.97 and 0.98 is the different much smaler eps=0.98 is performing slighly better.
+Because of this this value is chosen to continue with the next experiements.

 #### 5.1.2 Buffer size
-The buffer size plays influences the hardware store design and des over all learning time.
-Since a bigger buffer takes longer to scan for saved experience.<br />
+Its expected that a bigger buffer, for the none *PER* algorithms perfromce better.
+Due to more importend and infrequent expierence that can be stored.
+Moreover its would probably have a soother saturation with less oscilazion. <br />
+Three buffer sizes are tested, each with a 10 magnitute difference, image 5.
+The Result is that the size seems to have less influence than the greedy gradient.
+They runs have all more or less the same same learning inclination.
+However the expection that the bigger buffer have less ossiclation with fullfiled.<br />
-So three buffer sizes are tested.
-It seems that the size don't have such big influence like the greedy gradient.
-So the Buffer size of 1e5 experiences is taken for further testing since it performs slightly better than the 1e4 buffer and takes less computational time than the 1e6 buffer.
+For the next tests the Buffer size of 1e5 is chosen, since it has a good trad off between performance and computational time.

-### 5.1 Agent Comparison
+### 5.2 Agent Comparison

-Actually an expected behavior would be that the PER-DQN Agent performs best and then in decay order the Double-DQN and last the DQN algorithms.
+Actually an expected behavior would be that the PER-DQN Aaent performs best and then in decay order the Double-DQN and last the DQN algorithm.
 However the results looks different.
 Here the DQN is learning the fastest and the Double-DQN reaches in total the highes scores.

-The the question is why this is happen.
+The question is why this is happen.
 One explanation could be that the environment is too easy so that the sophisticated algorithms cant play there hand.
 Moreover is difficult to compare the algorithms by just one run, since the results are strongly depend on how fast the stochastic exploration is hitting the best values.

+### 5.3 Result Diagram

 <figure>
  <img src="./img/Conclusion.png" width="500" alt="PerDQN" />